 Demonstrative Adjectives & Examples

-There are many different subcategories of limiting words.
-For now, you’ll learn about one of the most important groups.
-Demonstrative words fall under the category of pronominal words.
-These words can act as pronouns or define a noun.
+Though there are many subcategories of adjectives, one of the most important groups you will learn about are pronominal words.
+Demonstrative words fall under this category and can act as pronouns or help define a noun.

 There’s one easy hint to remember when trying to determine whether a pronominal word is defining a noun or working as a pronoun.
 Pronouns stand alone in a sentence, whereas describing words stand next to other nouns.